What is the thyroid gland and what does it do?

 What causes hypothyroidism?

-In the dog, hypothyroidism is usually caused by one of two diseases: lymphocytic thyroiditis or idiopathic thyroid gland atrophy.
+In dogs, hypothyroidism is usually caused by one of two diseases: lymphocytic thyroiditis or idiopathic thyroid gland atrophy.
 The former disease is the most common cause of hypothyroidism and is thought to be an immune-mediated disease.
 This means that the immune system decides that the thyroid is abnormal or foreign and attacks it.
-It is unclear why this occurs.
+It is unclear why this occurs; however, it is a heritable trait, meaning that genetics plays a role in this condition.
 In idiopathic thyroid gland atrophy, normal thyroid tissue is replaced by fat tissue.
 This condition is also poorly understood.

 These two causes of hypothyroidism account for more than 95% of the cases in dogs.
 The other five percent are due to rare diseases, including cancer of the thyroid gland.

 When the metabolic rate slows down, virtually every organ in the body is affected.
-Most dogs with hypothyroidism have one or more of the following symptoms:
+Most dogs with hypothyroidism have one or more of the following signs:

-- Lack of heat periods, infertility, and abortion in females
+- lack of heat periods, infertility, and abortion (miscarriage) in females

 How is it diagnosed?